AliceO2Group/analysis-framework/docs/analysis-tools/EventSelection.md

 - The issue affects, in particular, **ITS Layer 3**, which is critical for achieving four consecutive ITS hits in tracking.
 - These dead periods correlate also with **drops in ITS–TPC matching efficiency**.
 - The effect appears both in **A-A** and **pp** data.

+For more details, see the [report at DPG AOT meeting, Jan 2025](https://indico.cern.ch/event/1493023/#3-rejection-of-events-with-dea).

 ### Using special event selection bits